MIPPL/nephele-org-website/public/content/security/index.md

 **Never, for any reason, share your recovery phrase!**

-The recovery phrase to your wallet acts as a password to your Ethereum wallet.
+The recovery phrase to your wallet acts as a password to your Nephele wallet.
 It is the only thing stopping someone who knows your wallet address from draining your account of all of its assets!

 <DocLink to="/wallets/">
-  What's an Ethereum wallet?
+  What's an Nephele wallet?
 </DocLink>

 #### Don't take screenshots of your recovery phrase {#screenshot-recovery-phrase}